tq-systems/meta-tq/meta-tq/doc/README.Verified-Boot.md

 ### Booting a signed FIT image

-#### TQMa8 series
+#### TQMa8/9 series

-On older U-Boot versions, used by TQMa8 module series, some modification is needed in U-Boot environment to boot a FIT image:

-    setenv image fitImage
-    setenv boot_os 'bootm ${loadaddr}'
+Multiple different U-Boot versions are used by the TQMa8 and TQMa9 module families supported by meta-tq.
+The following commands are provided as an example for booting a signed FIT image from the root partition of an eMMC or SD card:

+    load mmc ${mmcdev}:2 $loadaddr /boot/fitImage
-    setenv sec_boot no
+    setenv bootargs

-`sec_boot` is set to `yes` if HAB4/AHAB boot is enabled in U-Boot config.
-This setting requires a signed os container to be loaded, which is beyond the scope of this README.
-Set to `no` to skip this check.

-#### TQMa9 series

-TQMa9x can boot signed FIT image with distroboot:

-    run distro_bootcmd
+    run mmcargs
+    bootm ${loadaddr}

+Note: Manual adjustments to the bootargs may be necessary instead of using the `mmcargs` script.

-## DM-Verity for Root-Partition
+## DM-Verity for root partition

 The verity devicemapper is a way to guarantee integrity of some data.
 It is used here to create a protected rootfs partition.
 To do so, we need meta-security,